|Elmet Farmhouse – Terms & Conditions (October 2022)

 20. Elmet Farmhouse is a No Smoking property.
 No smoking is permitted anywhere inside the Farmhouse.
 Guests smoking outdoors must dispose of their cigarettes responsibly by extinguishing them fully and placing them in the dustbin.
 Cigarettes should not be stubs should not be stubbed out in the flower pots or dropped down the grids.

 21. No candles are permitted at Elmet Farmhouse due to fire risk and the risk of damaging the furniture with hot wax.

 24. Elmet Farmhouse has a private septic tank, which also serves the neighbouring house.
 It is vital to ensure that nothing is put down the drains in the kitchen or bathrooms that might block the pipes or affect the workings of the septic tank.
 No tampons, sanitary towels, nappies, wet wipes, pads, plastics, cotton wool, hair, foodstuffs or any non-biodegradable material should be put down any of the toilets, sinks, basins, baths and showers.
 No bleach or bleach-based cleaning products should be used as these will damage the biological processes in the septic tank.
-Guests acting irresponsibly during their stay will be liable for the full cost of unblocking drains, emptying the septic tank and/or any other remedial work required to restore the sewerage system.
+Guests acting irresponsibly during their stay will be liable for the full cost of unblocking drains, emptying the septic tank and/or any other remedial work required to repair or restore the sewerage system.

 25. The Farmhouse is on mains water and has a water meter.
-Guests are requested not to leave taps unnecessarily or to waste water.
+Guests are requested not to leave taps running unnecessarily or to waste water.